 There are a few things concerning my routine that I’m looking to change:

 - I don’t get much sleep.
 Like my dream of being an earlier rise, I also covet being the kind of “entrepre-hustler” who doesn’t need much sleep.
-After over a decade of trying, I successful developed this unhealthy habit and am able to function on 4-5 hours per night.
+After over a decade of trying, I successfully developed this unhealthy habit and am able to function on 4-5 hours per night.
 But now I am questioning if it’s hindering my top mental performance, and even muscle recovery.

 - I’m continually hearing about the value of drinking a cup of water first thing in the morning.
 I’ve tried it a few times, and though I’m not recognizing an immediate benefit, I’ll likely just do it more consistently anyway.